Skip to main content

 Brouwerij Kleiburg

 Brouwerij Kleiburg, based on the site of a former abbey, makes beers according to age-old monastic traditions.
 It’s also a social enterprise in which a portion of profits goes directly back into the monastery’s activities for the good of the people.
-Enjoy a brew on the terrace, with a view of the kettles, or head into De Proefzaak, the tasting room located in a spacious green hanger.
+Enjoy a brew on the terrace, with a view of the kettles, or head into De Proefzaak, the tasting room in a spacious green hanger.
 Understandably beer is central on the menu here, but you can accompany your drink with dishes like fish and chips, a Moroccan tagine or tasty veggie burgers.

 Kon Esi Baka